geortzik/wp-terraform-aws/README.md

 Comment out the backend block like this:

 ```
-#Require TF version to be same or greater than 0.12.13
+#Require TF version to be same or greater than 0.14
 terraform {
-  required_version = ">=0.12.13"
+  required_version = ">=0.14"
 #  backend "s3" {
-#    bucket         = "myuniquetfk3yfoobucket"
+#    bucket         = "CHANGEME"
 #    key            = "terraform.tfstate"
 #    region         = "eu-west-3"
-#    dynamodb_table = "myuniquefootable"
+#    dynamodb_table = "CHANGEME"
 #    encrypt        = "true"
 #  }
 }
 ```
-Run `terraform init`.
+- Run `terraform init`.
 This will create a state file locally.
-Then you should `terraform plan` (you should always plan first) and finally `terraform apply`.
+- Then `terraform plan` (you should always plan first).
+- Finally `terraform apply`.
 This will build (besides the whole infra) an s3 bucket and a dynamoDB table.

 Now that you have those resources, you need to uncomment the remote state backend like this:

 ```
-#Require TF version to be same or greater than 0.12.13
+#Require TF version to be same or greater than 0.14
 terraform {
-  required_version = ">=0.12.13"
+  required_version = ">=0.14"
   backend "s3" {
-    bucket         = "myuniquetfk3yfoobucket"
+    bucket         = "CHANGEME"
     key            = "terraform.tfstate"
     region         = "eu-west-3"
-    dynamodb_table = "myuniquefootable"
+    dynamodb_table = "CHANGEME"
     encrypt        = "true"
   }
 }
 ```

 Now you are ready to push the local `.tfstate` file to the remote backend.

-Rerun `terraform init`, for terraform to realize the added remote backend.
+- Rerun `terraform init`, for terraform to realize the added remote backend.

 ### GitHub Actions